 Cheers and congratulations to all participating high schools in this year’s carving competition.
 Our theme, “Island Heroes Never Forgotten,” proved to be educational and inspirational for team members as they learned about the ultimate sacrifice made by some local residents, some from students’ own communities and high schools.

 We deeply appreciate your continued support and hope you will join us again next year, OCTOBER 21, 2017, for the 8th Annual Pumpkin Carving Festival.

 What is the festival?

 Historically, pumpkins have been a staple for Halloween and Thanksgiving.
 Families purchase their token pumpkins, and Dad is usually the chosen one to gut the pumpkin and carve the basic triangle eyes and toothless grin.
-Well, here in Hawai’i, things have changed since the Pumpkin Carving Festival arrived!
+Now in its 6th year, here in Hawai’i, things have changed since the Pumpkin Carving Festival arrived!

 Founded in 2010, the Pumpkin Carving Festival is held during the week preceding Halloween on the island of O’ahu.
 Matson and Safeway are the founding sponsors of this annual event.
 “This is where families start a new tradition of carving pumpkins in a festive atmosphere with other families of the local community”, says Leighton Tseu, president of the festival.
 “Kids excitedly walk through the SAFEWAY Pumpkin Patch to pick their personal pumpkin, they share the day with other families carving pumpkins and take home the finished product to display in their homes.”

-And the true winners of the festival are the two valued organizations ~ Keiki O Ka Aina Family Learning Centers and Metro Christian Academy.
-These two outstanding organizations provide critical service and programs for families and our community.
+And the true winner of the festival is a valued organization ~ Keiki O Ka Aina Family Learning Centers, thanks in part to all of our invaluable festival partners.
+This outstanding organization provides critical service and programs for families and our community.